 You will then need to set up your Echo device again.

-You can deregister a device from your Amazon account if you no longer want to use it to purchase apps or in-app items.
+You can deregister a device from your Amazon account if you no longer want to use it.
+This will reset the device.
+To do this through the Alexa app:

 This will remove all content from the device and many features will not work.
 Items you purchased from an Amazon store will remain available in the Cloud and can be downloaded again.